-Live Machinery: Interface Design Workshop for AI Safety @ EA Hotel
+Live Machinery: An Interface Design Philosophy for Wholesome AI Futures

 Fluid interfaces for sensemaking at pace with AI development.
 0. What is this?
 Huh?
 Wait, so you think AI can only be mildly intelligent?
 But you only care about the short term, of “mild intelligence”?
 So you don’t care about risks?
 1. What is Live Machinery / autostructuring?
 Okay, I’m sold.
 Are we going to build some AI tools?
 “Wishes and prayers”?!
 Until that last bit I was hopeful you were doing the opposite of “build an AGI god” thing that everyone seems to end up at!
 So AI is going to do the meaning-making for me?
 What’s an example of a wish-based, postformal interface?
 Preface for the table.
 Table of Contrasting Examples Cool!
 Do I get to slap a chatbot on something to make a Talk-To-Your-X interface?
 2. Who am I (the participant) and what am I going to do in the workshop?
 What is the schedule of my participation?
 How do I sign up?
-3. What is Opportunity Modeling?
+The main invitation ends here, and what follows is reference material for the above.
+I'd recommend reading it if you'd enjoy more texture.
+The appendix, especially 3.
+What is Opportunity Modeling?
 Are we going to extrapolate trendlines and look at scaling laws?
 Is this d/acc?
 How do you do opportunity modeling?
 Why are you excited about the top-middle sextant in particular?
 Wait, why are there “sextants" again?
 4. What is Live Theory?
 Oooh, more detail please?
 Is this automation of research?
 Can you give me an example?
 So LLMs can help create formalisms.
 What’s the big deal?
 Is the whole goal about enhancing and augmenting conceptual research?
 This is dumb and not how theories are made?
 Okay, again in different words then?
 Can I have more vague slogany words about the whole vision, then, that I can keep in the back of my mind while we do very concrete things?
-Appendix Live theory in oversimplified claims: Claims about AI.
+Live theory in oversimplified claims: Claims about AI.
 Claims about theorization.
-Assorted connections between Live Theory and Opportunity Modeling I. Design Recipes II.
+Assorted connections between Live Theory and Opportunity Modeling Design Principles I. Design Recipes II.
 Design Principles A. Prayer-based B. Non-modular C. Seamless D. Ownership E. Pluralism F. Acausality G. Sane, Soothing, Wholesome III.
-Extended Table Preface None No comments
+Extended Table Preface None 3 comments

 Fluid interfaces for sensemaking at pace with AI development.